DUNE/femb_doc/test_stand_expert/ADC/ADC_Shift_Instructions.md

 5) Open a new terminal window and setup the ADC and sync by typing

    femb_adc_setup_board

    You will see

-EMB_CONFIG--> Config ADC ASIC SPI
+   FEMB_CONFIG--> Config ADC ASIC SPI
    FEMB_CONFIG--> Program ADC ASIC SPI
    FEMB_CONFIG--> Check ADC ASIC SPI
    FEMB_CONFIG--> ADC ASIC SPI is OK
    FEMB_CONFIG--> Reset FEMB is DONE
    FEMB_CONFIG--> Start sync ADC
    FEMB_CONFIG--> Test ADC 0
    Starting testUnsync adc:  0
    FEMB_CONFIG--> ADC not synced, try to fix try shift: 0 phase: 0 testingUnsync

    ...

    FEMB_CONFIG--> ADC synchronized
    FEMB_CONFIG--> Latch latency 0x00000006 0x00000000 Phase: 0xfffc0000
    FEMB_CONFIG--> End sync ADC
    Successfully setup board.

    If the sync fails or if a chip takes too many tries (> 3) to sync, try reseating the mezannine board on the test board.

 6) Now open the FEMB GUI to see what the ADC is reading back by typing

    femb_gui

 7) Adjust the waveform generator to generate a sine wave with a frequency between 1 and 10kHz: